9 insanely true facts about Chuck Connors

 But when it comes to Chuck Connor, he actually is larger than life.
 The 6-foot-6 actor was a jack of all trades.
 He played three professional sports, acted in a variety of roles and dabbled in diplomatic relations with the Soviet Union.

-In honor of Connors' birthday, we're going through a few reasons as to why we should all remember Hollywood's true Renaissance man.
+Here are a few reasons as to why we should all remember Hollywood's true Renaissance man.

 Watch The Rifleman on MeTV – Weekdays at 3 PM & 3:30 PM / Saturdays at 5 PM & 5:30 PM *available in most MeTV markets